This story was updated in June 2018 following the announcement of Drax’s pilot BECCS project.

 There are some positive signs that carbon capture technologies are developing around the world.
 The first ‘clean coal’ power station became operational in the US earlier this month – and a second CCS plant is on the way.
 A UK-backed carbon capture and use (CCU) project in India recently opened at a chemicals factory, involving the capture of emissions for use in the manufacturing process.

-Back in the UK, where the government is currently consulting on what, if any, role there is for coal in power generation after 2025, carbon capture power stations must become financially competitive if they are to become a major part of the country’s low carbon future.
+Back in the UK, where the government outlined plans to end coal-fired power generation by 2025, carbon capture power stations must become financially competitive if they are to become a major part of the country’s low carbon future.
 But if the world is to achieve the targets agreed in Paris and pursue a cleaner future, negative emissions are a must, and BECCS remains a leading technology to help achieve it.